natrimmer/mango/README.md

   - Force specific commit types with `--type`
   - Provide additional context with `--context`
   - Generate multiple options with `--count`
+  - Show prompt without API call with `--dry-run`
+  - Debug with full visibility using `--verbose` or `-v`
   - Combine all flags for maximum control

 ## Development